Portland Mercado

 Mathilde’s Kitchen, which started as a Haitian food cart, transformed itself into an artisanal hibiscus beverage company through the use of the Portland Mercado’s commissary kitchen.
 Their bottled drinks are now stocked in grocery stores across the city.

-With 13 enterprises — including a bar, a juice bar, and food cart pod — in place, the Mercado has become one of the city’s most delicious destinations.
+With 13 enterprises — including a bar, a juice bar, and a food cart pod — in place, the Mercado has become one of the city’s most delicious destinations.

 Fill growlers with wine, beer and sangria at the (dog-friendly) laid-back bar and bottle shop, Barrio.
 Enjoy healthy cold-pressed juices, fresh-cut fruit seasoned in chili powder, or delicious smoothies and bowls (infused with chamoy or CBD at your request) from Xōcotl.
 During the winter, the juice shop also sells warm treats, including soup and esquites (Mexican-style corn).